SnoopJ/playground/garmin_sync/README.md

 * Copy the renamed `.mount.d` directory to `/etc/systemd/system/`, and install the edited `garmin-sync.service`

+You might also need to "prime the pump" and give the service its first start manually.
+I dunno, `systemd` is a confusing labyrinth.

 ## Example output

 ![Map of the central Boston metropolitan area, with GPS traces overlaid](example_out.png)